 In 1967 legendary jazz saxophonist John Coltrane gave the below sketch to his friend Professor Yusuf Lateef.
-Straight away, musicians may recognise it as a circle of fifths, yet for half a century this drawing has been the subject of never ending scrutiny.
+Straight away, musicians may recognise it as a circle of fifths, yet for over half a century this drawing has been the subject of never ending scrutiny.

 It belies a musical pattern that’s undefinably complex, and Coltrane was silent about it for most of his life.

 What do you see in John Coltrane’s infamous tone circle?
-As of 2017, the sketch has been around for 50 years without being fully deciphered.
+As of 2017, the sketch has been around for over 50 years without being fully deciphered.

 Since it was first published in Lateef’s book Repository of Scales and Musical Patterns, musicians all around the world have attempted to unravel its secrets.
 And the best they’ve done is guess.